FutureDeveloperZ/FakeWolfkid/README.md

 # WolfkidFakeBot
-is a Moderator bot and with Fun Commands with special abilitys...
+Is a Moderator bot and with Fun Commands with special abilitys...

 ## Social Media
 Want to Help me to Code with me? <br>